tytydraco/yessleep/out/The_Government_Clones_the_Earth.md

 Before I could say anything he backed away from me, pressing a bracelet he had on his wrist.

 “I’m sorry, but your Earth failed.
-The clean up crew will arrive a few weeks from now.
+The clean-up crew will arrive a few weeks from now.
 Make the most of your time.”

 With that he disappeared, leaving me alone at the bus stop.